 The inclusion of semi-structured interviews facilitated understanding of phenomena of interest from the perspective of participants.
 Understanding the meaning of experiences and context in which they take place, can facilitate interpretation of associations identified in quantitative data, as well as surfacing key issues not asked about in the survey29.
 Recruitment of participants from the survey sample has several benefits including being able to identify individuals with very specific experiences of interest.
 The large sample frame also enabled sufficient variation on key characteristics such age, gender, and region.
 We were unable to triangulate across survey and interview responses due to regulations stipulating sharing of only de-identified data by Ipsos MORI.
 The fact that interviews were subsequent to the survey allowed participants time for reflection, and this may facilitate more candid reporting.
 Building rapport is also important to enabling detailed and candid accounts.
-It was a drawback that we were unable to conduct inperson interviews due to pandemic restrictions.
+It was a drawback that we were unable to conduct in-person interviews due to pandemic restrictions.
 Although we anticipated that most participants would opt for video interviews (in order to see the interviewer), most actually preferred to use the telephone.
 We did not ask participants directly, but it seems likely that this was due to privacy concerns.

-In conclusion, the Natsal-COVID Wave 1 study has enabled us to quantify and better understand the initial impacts of the COVID-19 pandemic on sexual behaviour and SRH in Britain following the start of the first national lockdown in the UK in March 2020.
+In conclusion, the Natsal-COVID Wave 1 study can be considered quasi-representative of the British population, and its data can be used to quantify and better understand the initial impacts of the COVID-19 pandemic on sexual behaviour and SRH in Britain following the start of the first national lockdown in the UK in March 2020.
 A second Wave of data collection will enable us to capture impacts throughout the year following the first national lockdown in the UK.
-Although not as representative as the decennial Natsal study, these data are already informing SRH policy and service delivery during and after the COVID-19 pandemic.
+Although not as representative as the decennial Natsal study, the data from the Natsal-COVID study are already informing SRH policy and service delivery during and after the COVID-19 pandemic.